PritamMG/GPG-based-Points-to-Analysis/README.md

 Some Options Available for Running the Implementation
 ------------------------------------------------------

-The impelmentation supports multiple variants of points-to analysis.
+The implementation supports multiple variants of points-to analysis.
 They can be enabled by setting appropriate flags (present in the file `gpg-imp/GPU.h`)

 1. For flow- and context-insensitive (FICI) analysis, set `FI_ANALYSIS` and `CI_ANALYSIS` to 1.
 2. For flow-sensitive and context-insensitive (FICS) analysis, set `FI_ANALYSIS` to 0 and `CI_ANALYSIS` to 1.